|Title:||Wide Receivers / Special Teams Coach|

 Click Here for Map

-Cazzie Kosciolek is in his sixth year on Tom Gilmore’s coaching staff in 2012, and his fifth season as the wide receivers coach and special teams coordinator.
-During the 2010 season, Kosciolek’s special teams unit ranked first in the Patriot League in kickoff returns (24.1 yards / return), punt returns (15.9 yards / return) and kickoff coverage (42.2 net yards / kickoff).
+Cazzie Kosciolek is in his seventh year on Tom Gilmore’s coaching staff in 2013, and his sixth season as the wide receivers coach and special teams coordinator.
+During the 2010 campaign, Kosciolek’s special teams unit ranked first in the Patriot League in kickoff returns (24.1 yards / return), punt returns (15.9 yards / return) and kickoff coverage (42.2 net yards / kickoff).
 A number of his wide receivers have also enjoyed successful careers, with two wide out earning All-Patriot League honors in each of the last three seasons.
 Gerald Mistretta and Mike Fess earned All-Conference honors in 2011, after Bill Edger and Freddie Santana were chose All-Patriot League in 2010.
 During the 2009 season, Santana and Luke Chmielinski were both All-Conference selections.

 Previously in 2008, Kosciolek coached a group of wide receivers which featured first team All-Patriot League selection Jon Brock, and a special teams unit which including All-New England kick returner Brett McDermott.
 Kosciolek previously served as the Crusaders’ running backs coach in 2007.